 To add on, the state treasurer of South Australia, Tom Koutsantonis affirmed that it is vital for online gambling companies to pay tax as they generate their profits based on betting activities done by South Australians.

-Why It’s a Downfall for Bettors and Online Gambling
+Why It’s a Downfall for Bettors and Online Gambling in Australia?

 As previously mentioned, Scott Morrison’s proposal to charge 15% tax on betting companies is as a result of minimising harm for all sports bodies and bettors.
 However, on the other side of the coin, a higher tax may result in reduced promotions and bonuses together with lesser odds of winning for bettors.
 To add on, this might make Australia an expensive industry to offer online betting.